gildahl/arcadeVFE/README.md

 **Note**: Be aware that the Game Info overlay feature is NOT compatible with spinner and trackball games **IF** you use mouse clicks for game input (such as for your fire button).
 To address this, either turn off this feature or use a game controller button for your fire button instead.
 See the [Issues and Limitations](#Issues-and-Limitations) section at the bottom of this document for more information about this potential issue.

-### Always voice annunciate
+### Always voice notify
-If you have configured voice annunciation phrases for your actions, then this switch can control when these are heard.
+If you have configured voice notification phrases for your actions, then this switch can control when these are heard.
 This checkbox has three states.
 When checked (the default), the voice will be heard every time a game referenced in the action table is run.
-When unchecked, voice annunciation is effectively turned off.
-Finally, if the checkbox is configured with the minus sign (-), then voice annunciation will only occur if an action was actually executed (see the **Note 2** in the [ROM Monitor](#ROM-Monitor) section above).
+When unchecked, voice notification is effectively turned off.
+Finally, if the checkbox is configured with the minus sign (-), then voice notification will only occur if an action was actually executed (see the **Note 2** in the [ROM Monitor](#ROM-Monitor) section above).

 ### Beep on action
 This option will sound a beep whenever a command action happens.
 This can be useful as a debugging tool by asserting profile changes independent of the voice option.